wix-incubator/ui-autotools/README.md

 Common CLI parameters:

-- `files` - meta files matching glob (default: `./**/*.meta.tsx`)
+- `files` - meta files matching glob (default: `src/**/*.meta.tsx`)
 - `debug` - true/false (default: false)

 ## Available Tools

-- `sanity` - component sanity test suite:
+- `sanity` - component sanity test suite, asserts that:
+    - the component can render to string
+    - hydration in the client works as intended
-    - renders component in <React.StrictMode /> (add link here)
+    - the component has no errors in <React.StrictMode />
-    - Checks server side rendering
-    - client side hydration on SSR result
-    - fails for any console message
+    - nothing was printed to the console
-    - fails for every event listener left after component unmounts
 - `a11y` - accessibility test:
     - checks component render result for accessibility using axe-core